Jeshurun09/remodoc_ai/README.md

 2. Use the Symptom Checker to input symptoms (text, voice, or image)
 3. Review AI analysis and recommendations
 4. Find nearby hospitals using the map
-5. Schedule appointments with doctors
+5. Schedule appointments with doctors (automatic SMS reminders go out once scheduled)
 6. Access emergency beacon for urgent situations

 ### For Doctors

-1. Register with license number and specialization
+1. Register with license number and specialization (verify email to activate account)
 2. Wait for admin verification
 3. Access patient cases and symptom reports
 4. Review AI analyses and provide feedback
 5. Create prescriptions
 6. Communicate with patients via chat
+7. Receive SMS reminders for confirmed appointments

 ### For Admins